marisgg/marisgg.github.io/_news/announcement_2_aaai24.md

 related_posts: false
 ---

 My first paper, entitled "Factored Online Planning in Many-Agent POMDPs" has been accepted for publication at AAAI-24!
-Congratulations and a big thank you to my co-authors!